-Number of Pages

-Change Order:

-Term - End of Month

-Bids/Proposals - Do not include State or Federal Taxes in your bids/proposals.
+( Change Order: Term - End of Month Bids/Proposals - Do not include State or Federal Taxes in your bids/proposals.
 The University is exempted from these taxes.
 All order will be placed with successful bidder by Official Purchase Order.

-This bid/proposal will be awarded on a line by line basis

-This bid/proposal will be awarded on a all or none basis

-However, the University reserves the rights to award any and all bids/proposals in the best interest of the University.

 Mississippi Valley State University is considering the purchase of the following item (s).
 We ask that you submit your Bids/Proposals in three copies.
 Rights are reserved to accept, or reject any and all parts of your bid/proposals.
-Your bid/proposals will be given consideration if received in this Office on or before the date and time below.

-Phone No: (662) 254-3319 Fax (662) 254-3314

-Bid/Proposal opening {Date and Time}

-By: Billy D. Scott Purchasing Agent Email: bscott@mvsu.edu

-NOTE: If you cannot quote on the exact material shown, please indicate any exceptions, giving brand names and complete specifications on any alternate.
-Mississippi Valley State University reserves the rights to accept any alternate of equal or greater quality or performance.
-We also reserve the rights to waiver any irregularities that may appear in the Bids/Proposals specifications.

-ITEM QUANTITY DESCRIPTIONS UNIT PRICE TOTAL NET PRICE Please show Bid/Proposals No. on outside of Envelope

-☐ If checked, Mississippi Valley State University reserves the rights for an additional 60 days to purchase and additional 20% of this bid/proposal at the same cost.
+Your bid/proposals will be given consideration if received in this Office on or before the date and time below. vill be awarded on a line by line basis This bid/proposal will be awarded on a all or none or none Bid/Proposal opening {Date and Time} However, the University reserves the rights to award any and all bids/proposals in the best interest of the University.
+Mississippi Valley State University • By: Billy F D. Scott Purchasing Agent ļ scott@mvsu.edu 58 any alter nate.
+Mississip pi Valley State Universi ty reserves the rig indicate any exceptions, ghts to accept any alternation in the Bids/Proposals sp giving bate of eq rand names and con ual or greater qualit ITEM QUANTITY DESCRIPTION OMC UNIT PRICE TOTAL NET PRICE Please e show Bid/Proposals No. on outside of Envelope ☐ If checked, Mississippi Valley State University reserves the rights for an additional 60 days to purchase and additional 20% of this bid/proposal at the same cost.
 We quote you as above F.O.B - Mississippi Valley State University.
-Shipment can be made within days from receipt of the order.
+Shipment can be made withindays from receipt of the order.
+Company Quot ting Terms: Date: Phone/Fa ax: Ta J Can • Official S Signature:

-Company Quoting

-Terms:

-Date:

-Phone/Fax:

-Official Signature:

-THIS IS

-NOT AN

-ORDER